Welcome to the TūHOE blog

 Ana Scotney (Ngāti Tāwhaki) calls herself a Māori-Jewish-Buddhist kid with qualms.

 Raised outside of the rohe, she wasn't really connected to her Tūhoe side except during the school holidays.
-She would travel back to Ngāputahi where her late father, Joseph Doherty and step-mum Joanna Doherty who ran Te Urewera Treks.
-Here she would help with the whānau business by preparing kai and taking manuhiri on walks.
+She would travel back to the heart of Te Urewera - Ngāputahi where her late father, Joseph Doherty and step-mum Joanna Doherty lived.
+Here she would help with the whānau business Te Urewera Treks by preparing kai and taking manuhiri on walks.

 “For the most part, I have grown up with my mother in Wellington.
 Being away from the rohe for the majority of my childhood has meant that I have had to make a substantial effort in maintaining my whānau ties.”